-The CuddleCot cooling cot and the CuddleBlanket mortuary blanket provide grieving families an opportunity to spend time with their loved ones without having to cool the whole room.
+The CuddleCot and CuddleBlanket provide grieving families an opportunity to spend time with their loved ones without having to cool the whole room.

-Some families wish to spend time with their loved ones either at home, in the hospice or at the hospital, rather than at a funeral home.
+Some families wish to spend time with their loved ones either at home, in the hospice or at the hospital, rather than visiting a mortuary.

 A CuddleCot cooling cot is a small, portable, lightweight unit that enables families experiencing the loss of their baby at any age or gestation to spend more time with them and enables more time to create memories.